Do you want to know what makes couples therapy and marriage counseling a success?

-Why is this information so important?
+Why is this information so important for couples?

 This is a very good thing.
 Why?
 Because the success of the counseling process directly correlates to the amount of baggage a couple brings in.
 Early relationship help tends to be the most effective help.

-1. Determine Whether Your Sessions are Structure or Venting Sessions
+1. Determine Whether Your Marriage Counseling Sessions are Structured or Just “Venting Sessions”

 - These sessions involve long periods of listening to partner’s complaints about each other.
 This can go on and on.
 Eventually, time is up and you both leave the counselor’s office feeling very frustrated and more hopeless than before.

-What are the benefits of structure?
+What are the benefits of structure in couples therapy?

 - Instead of venting, structure addresses your relationship needs at that moment.